bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 44.238.195.175 ansible_user=ubuntu ansible_ssh_private_key_file=path/to/rails.pem
 ```

-Replace `ubuntu` with your server's username and `path/to/rails.pem` with the actual path to your SSH private key.
+Replace `ubuntu` with your server's username and `path/to/rails.pem` with the  path to your SSH private key.

 4. **Verify Inventory File Location and Name**: Double-check the command you used to run the playbook and ensure the inventory file's path and name are correct.